sharmaabhishekk/sharmaabhishekk.github.io/_projects/vaep_gam.md

 We'll answer the second question first and that will indirectly answer our first question. "***How do we evaluate the model?***"

 Since our classification task is highly imbalanced, we can forget about using accuracy.
-Going back to the paper, the original authors used Brier score to evaluate the model performance.
-Section 4.3 discusses in detail why AUROC might be a bad choice, when to opt for log loss vs. Brier score and the limitations with simple Brier Score.
-In the end, they used a customized version of Brier score which they're calling Normalized Brier score.
+Going back to the paper, the original authors used **Brier score** to evaluate the model performance.
+Section 4.3 discusses in detail why AUROC might be a bad choice, when to opt for **log loss vs. Brier score** and the limitations with simple Brier Score.
+In the end, they used a customized version of Brier score which they're calling **Normalized Brier score**.
 From the paper:

 ![Brier Score](../images/vaep_gam/brier_score.PNG)